 3. Oman Air First & Business Class Lounge

 For something with Arabic flair, the Oman Air First & Business Class Lounge, which is located in the International Terminal, airside, in Concourse E, is as good as the Air France or KLM.
 It simply has a better style and better cupcakes.
 It’s hard to choose which is best…

 This is a Priority Pass lounge and is one of the best Priority Pass lounges at Bangkok airport.
 You can also buy access to this lounge for around $40 USD per person.
 Equally, you can access the Oman Air lounge if you are flying on Oman Air in Business Class or if you are an elite member of Oman Air’s Sinbad program.

 This lounge is really smart and stylish with light grey furnishings and classy black and grey walls with lots of metallic and mother of pearl detailing.
 It feels very Arabic.
 There are also two big iMacs on a bar-style high table with stools.

 The buffet is also classy and backlit with blue lighting.
 There’s a Nespresso machine, tea, Arabic coffee, with fridges underneath containing plenty of soft drinks.
-There’s an array of self serve spirits and wines including Chandon Champagne.
-The food is also impressive with lots of hot options laid out in huge frying pans like biryani rice, spinach cutlets, mini quiches, fish kebab, and chicken tikka.
+There’s an array of self-serve spirits and wines, including Chandon Champagne.
+The food is also impressive, with lots of hot options laid out in huge frying pans like biryani rice, spinach cutlets, mini quiches, fish kebabs, and chicken tikka.

 For breakfast, there are lots of cereals, little delicious pots of Bircher muesli, smoothies and juices, pastries (loads of them), and beautiful cupcakes.
 It is a fairly incredible spread for an airport lounge, and if you are used to US Domestic lounges or your average Priority Pass lounges, you will be blown away with the spread.